 In addition to the identity and visual design, my goal was to provide a straightforward user experience that worked well on all screens—from a tiny Android 2.3 browser to a high-resolution desktop screen.

 Working from Paul’s previous website I refined it’s more complex user interface down to its essentials, enhancing usability and setting the stage for a more focused and prominent identity.

 One of the biggest improvements over the previous design is a much more simplified landing page; now, instead of quotations and an unclear path to the main content, the first screen users see shows the most recent journal entry and a featured essay from his archives.

 I brought to the foreground graphical elements such as the unique navigation icons that had become a key part of his overall identity, and redrew them for hi-res displays.

 Along with this I redesigned his logo, simplifying the typography and selecting a color with more presence—a rich deep red that communicates urgency without being too forceful.

 My design strategy for the interface design was to frame the entire site in the updated identity, which is anchored by the new logo, but supported by the icons and updated color scheme.
 Then, for each section, I frame the content with a large header image that signals what is in that section.
 Some of these are very literal; others are ‘stories’ that become more clear once you acquire knowledge of Paul’s content.

-I built the website as a completely custom theme for WordPress, using a blank Sage starter theme; by not using even a small portion of a UI framework such as Bootstrap, or any prebuilt templates, I was able to keep the code very lean, and keep the ’page weight’ down for slower networks (and it’s been so much easier to maintain!)
+I built the website as a completely custom theme for WordPress, using a blank Sage starter theme; by not using even a small portion of a UI framework such as Bootstrap, or any prebuilt templates, I could keep the code very lean, and keep the ’page weight’ down for slower networks (and it’s been so much easier to maintain!)